 19.5″ x 13.5″ x 10″ | 9.3 lbs | $$

-Fantastic bag for those who can’t stand for long period of times, as it can be sat on or used as a table for a laptop.
+Fantastic bag for those who can’t stand for a long period of time, as it can be sat on or used as a table for a laptop.
 While it might seem too pricey to some, Zuca is an awesome modern gear.

 It opens like a locker and includes smaller zipper pouches that can be stacked inside.
 It feels a bit unstable when rolled over any bumps, but the wheels hold on.
 It’s not the most spacious bag in the world, but with their packing cubes, their shelf system works well enough.